renggli/dart-xml/README.md

 Dart XML is a lightweight library for parsing, traversing, querying, transforming and building XML documents.

+This library provides a [DOM-based](#Reading-and-Writing) object model for accessing and manipulating XML documents, as well as an [event-based](#Event-driven) (comparable to SAX) for incremental reading and processing of XML streams.
+Furthermore, it supports a large subset of [XPath](#XPath) to simplify the querying of large documents.

 This library is open source, stable and well tested.
 Development happens on [GitHub](https://github.com/renggli/dart-xml).
 Feel free to report issues or create a pull-request there.
 General questions are best asked on [StackOverflow](https://stackoverflow.com/questions/tagged/xml+dart).

 The package is hosted on [dart packages](https://pub.dev/packages/xml).
 Up-to-date [class documentation](https://pub.dev/documentation/xml/latest/) is created with every release.

 Tutorial